kshetline/json6/README.md

 [EditorConfig](http://editorconfig.org/).

 ### Issues
-To report bugs or request features regarding the JavaScript implentation of JSON6, please submit an issue to this repository.
+To report bugs or request features regarding the JavaScript implementation of JSON-Z, please submit an issue to this repository.

 ## License
 MIT.
 See [LICENSE.md](./LICENSE.md) for details.